SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 16. Taishan Cuisine

 Taishan Cuisine is a Cantonese restaurant offering a range of noodle dishes, hot pots, and more.
-Noodles, after all, are a perfect late-night snack!
-Taishan's menu includes a choice of authentic chicken, pork, and beef dishes, plus a good range of vegetables and seafood.
+Noodles are, after all, a perfect late-night snack!

 Open until 3 am every day of every week, it is located at 781 Broadway in the fun North Beach District.